This post may contain affiliate links. Please read our disclosure policy.

 How do you make muffins light and fluffy?

-For light and fluffy muffins, we recommend making sure all ingredients are at room temperature before you start making the batter.
+For light and fluffy muffins, I recommend making sure all ingredients are at room temperature before you start making the batter.
 Having eggs, oil, and cream cheese at room temperature helps to form a smooth mixture that traps air and expands when heated in the oven.
 That expansion makes your muffins fluffy and light.

 What makes muffins too dry?